Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

     - The /signup page renders - Tests that the page renders successfully.
     - onSubmit
         - Submit Button Works - Tests that the button successfully calls the onSubmit function.
-        - User Input is Received - Tests that the ngForm data is populated successfully.

-#### Sprint 3

-#### Removed Tests

-- SignupComponent
-    - onSubmit
-        - User Input is Received - Tests that the ngForm data is populated successfully.
-        - Reason: SignUpComponent no longer uses ngForm, so test was removed.

-- LoginComponent
-    - onSubmit
-        - User Input is Received - Tests that the ngForm data is populated successfully.
-        - Reason: LoginComponent no longer uses ngForm, so test was removed.

-- ItemsComponent
-    - onSubmit
-        - View Your Items Button Works - Tests that the button successfully calls the onSubmit function.
-        - Reason: ItemsComponent no longer has an onSubmit function, so test was removed.

-#### New Tests

-- SignupComponent
-    - onSubmit
         - Form invalid when empty - Tests that the form is invalid when empty, and therefore cannot be submitted.
         - Name field validity - Tests that various invalid name inputs are correctly identified invalid.
         - Username  field validity - Tests that various invalid username inputs are correctly identified invalid.
         - Email field validity - Tests that various invalid email inputs are correctly identified invalid.
-        - Password field validity - Tests that various invalid password inputs are correctly identified invalid.

-- LoginComponent
-    - onSubmit
-        - Form invalid when empty - Tests that the form is invalid when empty, and therefore cannot be submitted.
-        - Username  field validity - Tests that various invalid username inputs are correctly identified invalid.
         - Password field validity - Tests that various invalid password inputs are correctly identified invalid.

 - NameComponent